Andean Cu-Au-base metals province - Northern Andes and Caribbean

 • Southern Caribbean Plate margin in Venezuela - No references to significant mineralisation have been encountered.
 The Las Cristinas Au-Cu deposit in eastern Venezuela, close to the border with Guyana, and 450 km south of the Caribbean Plate margin, has some porphyry characteristics, but is apparently associated with Palaeoproterozoic intrusions within the Guiana Shield.

-The most recent source geological information used to prepare this summary was dated: 2016.
+The most recent source geological information used to prepare this decription was dated: 2016.

 This description is a summary from published sources, the chief of which are listed below.

 © Copyright Porter GeoConsultancy Pty Ltd. Unauthorised copying, reproduction, storage or dissemination prohibited.